|Distance||143 miles (231 km)|

 |Coach companies||National Express or Megabus|

-Coaches from Cardiff to Manchester cover the 143 miles (231 km) long journey taking on average 6 h 5 min with our travel partners like National Express or Megabus.
+Coaches from Cardiff to Manchester cover the 143 miles (231 km) long route taking on average 5 h 30 min with our travel partners like National Express or Megabus.
 There are direct coach services available.
-You can get the cheapest coach tickets for this trip for as low as £9, but the average price of coach tickets is £13.
+You can get the cheapest coach tickets for this trip for as low as £7, but the average price of coach tickets is £11.
 Travellers depart most frequently from Cardiff Central and arrive in Manchester, Shudehill Interchange.

-National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
-National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
-All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
-Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
-You can select between three ticket types for the Cardiff - Manchester coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
-Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.
+National Express is the UK’s leading long-distance coach provider operating over 550 coaches per day and serving over 900 destinations across the UK.
+National Express also operates coach services to all major UK airports, such as Heathrow, Gatwick, Stansted, Luton and Bristol, 24 hours a day.
+All National Express coaches have air conditioning and provide free WiFi access along with onboard entertainment.
+Most coaches come with seat belts and power outlets at every seat, so you can charge your phone or laptop during a long journey.
+For your coach between Cardiff and Manchester, you can select from three ticket fares: Restricted Fare, Standard Fare, and Fully Flexible Fare.

 Sophia Gardens in Cardiff is the departure point for buses from Cardiff to Manchester with the first bus of the day departing around 7:30 a.m.
 National Express runs these buses and the final service departs from Cardiff at about 5:00 p.m.
 Journeys can take around 6 hours, but at certain times of the day, travel times can extend to over 8 hours.
 There is a change of bus during the journey in either Birmingham or Bristol, depending on the route taken.
 Buses from Cardiff to Manchester run every couple of hours between the first and last departure times and the service runs from Monday to Sunday.